 Establishing Rapport with a Client

-To work well with a client we need to establish rapport with him or her.
+To work well with a client, we need to establish rapport with them.

 Rapport is important, whatever model of counselling the counsellor is working with.

 Unless a client feels a sense of rapport, they will be unlikely to be able to work well with the counsellor.